 If you're confronted with accusations of sexual battery, contact an experienced Santa Barbara criminal defense lawyer who knows California law and may help you defend against your alleged actions.
 The expert attorneys at the Aron Law Firm, led by William M. Aron, are here to protect you against your accusations by investigating your case in detail and building a robust defense.
 Our legal team is well versed in protecting clients from sexual battery charges and is dedicated to helping them avoid the consequences that stem from this offense.

 The Aron Law Firm takes a client-centered approach and aims to make the legal process as painless as possible.
-To speak with a sexual battery defense attorney, schedule a free consultation by completing our contact form or by calling us at (805) 618-1768.
+To speak with a sexual battery defense attorney, schedule a consultation by completing our contact form or by calling us at (805) 618-1768.